Our Las Vegas federal crimes lawyers defend clients throughout Nevada for alleged offenses that:

 - 6. Where is the federal courthouse in Reno?

 - 7. Where is federal prison in Nevada?

-- 8. Common federal crimes in Nevada
+- 8. What are common federal crimes in Nevada?

 The government agency that prosecutes federal criminal cases in Nevada is the U.S. Attorneys Office of the District of Nevada.
 The individual prosecutors are called Assistant United States Attorneys (AUSAs).
 AUSA’s are like the federal version of deputy district attorneys in state court.

 Similar to many state courts, the federal court system has three tiers: 1) District courts on the bottom, 2) Circuit courts in the middle, and 3) the U.S. Supreme Court at the top.1

 Federal district courts issue criminal charges, hold trials and impose sentences.